 In my opinion Middlebrook is the weak link in the Wilton school system.
 Some teachers are good but there seem to be as many who act like their job is to snuff out the love of learning.
 The school seems bogged down with teams and pods and committees and so on and it's a miracle when you finally figure out who to deal with on any given thing.
 The physical plant is sprawling but adequate clean and quite functional.
 The cafeteria food is said to be pretty good.
 The building sports a "Blue Ribbon School" banner but it's dates 2011-resting on your laurels?
 Parents with the means can apply out to private schools or move.
 Not an option for everyone.
 I have wondered how many good students get fed up with and leave in the middle school years.
 That cannot be good for any public school system where state test scores matter so much.
 It's also probably a shame for Wilton H.S. which is judged not only on state scores but on college placement too.

 Middlebrook School is a public middle school in Wilton.
-1,058 children attend Middlebrook School and identify mostly as White, non-Hispanic; Asian; and Asian/Pacific Islander.
-2% of the 1,058 students here have subsidized lunches.
-The student to teacher ratio at Middlebrook School is 13:1.
+1,058 students go to Middlebrook School and identify as White, non-Hispanic; Asian; and Asian/Pacific Islander.
+2% of the 1,058 students here are paying reduced lunch prices.
+The ratio of students to teachers at Middlebrook School is 13:1.
 Connecticut Friends School is one of the nearest middle schools.

 - Ceramics sculpture